 A dedicated computer is available for working with data from single crystal diffraction experiments.
 This includes APEX2, ShelX Suite, WinGX and Olex2.

-A second computer is dedicated to accessing the Cambridge Structural Database, which contains over 700,000 crystal structures, is available.
-Remote access is available to access this computer and the Cambridge Structural Database.
-Click here for instructions on how to set up remote access.
+A second computer is dedicated to accessing the Cambridge Structural Database, which contains over 1.1 million crystal structures, and is available for remote access.
+Please email Ben (email@example.com) for instructions on setting up remote access or troubleshooting remote access.

 If you are a student or researcher at the University of Calgary, you may submit or run your own samples.
 If you are not at the University of Calgary, samples must be submitted.
 Please contact Benjamin for fees regarding instrument and operator time.